ortus-docs/testbox-docs/mockbox/mocking_methods/querysim_method.md

 # $querySim() Method

 This method is NOT injected into mock objects but avaialble via MockBox directly in order to create queries very quickly.
-This is a great way to simulate cfquery calls, cfdirectory or any other cf tag the returns a query.
+This is a great way to simulate cfquery calls, cfdirectory or any other cf tag that returns a query.

 ```javascript
 function testGetUsers(){